HaruNashii/RustInfoInvest/README.md

 - **RustInfoInvest**

-A Very simple And Configurable Compound interest Calculator With Online Selic Tax Values Write In Rust.
+A Very simple And Configurable Compound interest Calculator With Online Selic Tax Values Writed In Rust.

 > [!IMPORTANT]
 > This APP is under development and currently it's not a serious project, don't use it to calculate your investment return yet,